TITLE 86: REVENUE

 j) Exemption Certificates

-1) A vendor that makes sales of machinery and equipment to a manufacturer or lessor of a manufacturer incurs Retailers' Occupation Tax on that sale and must collect Use Tax unless the purchaser certifies the exempt nature of the purchase to the vendor as set out in this subsection (j).
-The use of blanket certifiicates of exemption will be permitted.
+1) A vendor that makes sales of machinery and equipment to a manufacturer or lessor of a manufacturer incurs retailers' occupation tax on that sale and must collect use tax unless the purchaser certifies the exempt nature of the purchase to the vendor as set out in this subsection (j).
+The use of blanket certificates of exemption will be permitted.

-2) The user of qualifying machinery and equipment shall prepare a certificate of exemption for each transaction stating facts establishing the exemption for that transaction and submit the certificate to the vendor.
-If the user has an active registration or resale number, that number may be given in lieu of the prescribed certificate.
-(Section 2-45 of the Act) Certificates shall be retained by the vendor and shall be made available to the Department for inspection or audit.
+2) The purchaser of the machinery and equipment who has an active resale registration number shall furnish that number to the seller at the time of purchase.
+A purchaser of the machinery, equipment, and tools without an active resale registration number shall furnish to the seller a certificate of exemption stating facts establishing the exemption, and that certificate shall be available to the Department for inspection or audit.
+[35 ILCS 120/2-45] Certificates shall be retained by the vendor and shall be made available to the Department for inspection or audit.
 The Department shall prescribe the form of the certificate.

 3) If a manufacturer or lessor purchases at retail from a vendor who is not registered to collect Illinois Use Tax, the purchaser must prepare the completed exemption certificate and retain it in its files.
 The exemption certificate shall be available to the Department for inspection or audit.